Quantized Compressed Sensing with Score-based Generative Models: Experiments

 First, we perform experiments on the extreme case, i.e., 1-bit measurements.
 Specifically, we consider images of the MNIST \citep{mnist_dataset} and CelebA datasets \citep{liu2015faceattributes} in the same setting as \citet{liu2022non}.
 Apart from QCS-SGM, we also show results of LASSO \citep{tibshirani1996regression} (for CelebA, Lasso with a DCT basis \citep{ahmed1974discrete} is used), CSGM \citep{bora2017compressed}, BIPG \citep{liu2020sample}, and OneShot \citep{liu2022non}.
 For Lasso (Lasso-DCT), CSGM, BIPG, and OneShot, we follow the default setting as the open-sourced code of \citet{liu2022non}.

 The typical reconstructed images from 1-bit measurements with fixed $M \ll N$ are shown in Figure \ref{mnist-celeba-compare} for both MNIST and CelebA.
 Perhaps surprisingly, QCS-SGM can faithfully recover the images from 1-bit measurements with $M \ll N$ measurements while other methods fail or only recover quite vague images.
 To quantitatively evaluate the effect of $M$, we compare different algorithms using three popular metrics, i.e., peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) for different $M$, and the results are shown in Figure \ref{metrics_compare_mnist_celeba}.
-It can be seen that, under both metrics, the proposed QCS-SGM significantly outperforms all the other algorithms by a large margin.
-Please refer to Appendix \ref{apendix:additional-results} for more results.
+It can be seen that, under both metrics, the proposed QCS-SGM significantly outperforms all the other algorithms by a large margin. {An investigation of the effect of (pre-quantization) Gaussian noise is shown in Figure \ref{mnist-celeba-compare-varyingsigma} in Appendix \ref{appendix:liu}. } Please refer to Appendix \ref{apendix:additional-results} for more results.

 {\textbf{Multiple samples} $\&$ \textbf{Uncertainty Estimates}}: It is worth pointing out that, as one kind of sampling method, QCS-SGM can yield multiple samples with different random initialization so that we can easily obtain confidence intervals or uncertainty estimates of the reconstructed results.
 Please refer to Appendix \ref{apendix:multiple-samples} for more typical samples of QCS-SGM.
 In contrast, OneShot \citep{liu2022non} can easily get stuck in a local minimum with different random initializations \citep{liu2022non}.